-Cross Slope (R302.6) - The cross slope of the PAR is measured perpendicular to the dominant direction of travel and shall not exceed 2.0%.
+12.3.1.12 Cross Slope - PROWAG (R302.6)

+The cross slope of the PAR is measured perpendicular to the direction of travel and shall not exceed 2.0%.

-The PROWAG has set limits for the maximum allowable cross slope at pedestrian street crossings.
+PROWAG has set limits for the maximum allowable cross slope at pedestrian street crossings.
 At these locations the roadway longitudinal grade becomes the cross slope of the pedestrian crossing.
 The maximum allowable cross slope for pedestrian street crossings is dependent on the type of vehicular traffic control present at the crossing.
 At times, these requirements limit the longitudinal grade of the roadway and require a "tabled crosswalk" at the intersection.
-Pedestrian crossings without yield or stop control are defined as those without a yield or stop sign, or where a traffic signal is designed to remain in the green phase.
-The following are the requirements for cross slope of pedestrian street crossings:
+Pedestrian crossings without yield or stop control are defined as those without a yield or stop sign, or where a traffic signal is designed to remain in the green phase. requirements for cross slope of pedestrian street crossings are found at R302.6.1.

-- 1. Intersection leg with yield or stop control The pedestrian street crossing must not have a cross slope greater than 2.0%. - 2.
-Intersection leg without yield or stop control The pedestrian street crossing must not have a cross slope greater than 5.0%. - 3.
-Mid-block pedestrian crossing The pedestrian street crossing is allowed to have a cross slope equal to the street or highway grade.
+- Intersection leg with yield or stop control.
+The pedestrian street crossing must not have a cross slope greater than 2.0%. - Intersection leg without yield or stop control.
+The pedestrian street crossing must not have a cross slope greater than 5.0%. - Mid-block pedestrian crossing.
+The pedestrian street crossing is allowed to have a cross slope equal to the street or highway grade.